by Benjamin Marks, Economics.org.au editor-in-chief

 Whether property owners should decide who enters their land should either be the decision of the property owners themselves or of someone else.
 If someone else, then private property is negated, not replaced.
 All property is private, for only individual’s act.
 A group of individuals can jointly own something, but the question is whether ownership claims are just or criminal, not public or private.

 The renaming of the Department of Immigration and Multicultural Affairs to the Department of Immigration and Citizenship is akin to John Howard wearing glasses; it doesn’t help.
 Immigration is about whether property owners allow people on to their property or not; it is a defence issue.
 The supposed Department of Defence is overseas provoking attacks on Australian soil on those who were previously no threat to us.
 The Department of Defence should be renamed the Department of Offence.
 But I exaggerate.
 Australia, being situated in the middle of the ocean, is a sitting duck.
 There is no denying that Saddam Hussein was going to harm Australians.
 Not even Howard or Bush could defend Hussein.
-Remember how earnestly they tried diplomacy and reluctantly they went to war.

 So much for most academics, journalists, politicians and other indignitaries of Australia; they are illiterate, uneducated, dangerous and arrogant enough to pretend that they are being principled in not wanting similar types to enter this country.
 For this they deserve our thanks.